LidkeLab/BaGoL/README.md

 in the scripts documentation but they are also presented in the following.
 The unit for all the lengths are in nm.

 Lambda:
+The algorithm can either learn this parameter from the data itself or take it as an input.
-Lambda can be either a scalar or a vector with two elements.
+The inpout lambda can be either a scalar or a vector with two elements.
 Given a scalar value, BaGoL will implement a Poisson prior with mean value of Lambda for average number of localizations per emitter.
 Given a vector with two elements, BaGoL wil use a gamma prior for number of localizations per emitter.
 The product of the vector elements is equal to the average of the number of localizations per emitter.
 These two parameters gives the user the flexibility of